Metal Additive Manufacturing

 Markforged Metal X | 3D printing functional metal parts

-Interested in a system that can yield next-day functional metal parts, without a dedicated operator, no powder management system, and minimal PPE
+Interested in a system that can yield next-day functional metal parts, without a dedicated operator, no powder management system, and minimal PPE?

 Design | Print | Wash | Sinter | Use